arcus/education_modules/bash_command_line_102/bash_command_line_102.md

 ***

-2. What you command will return all files with a `.dat` ending that contain the word `Weight`?
+2. What command will return all files with a `.dat` ending that contain the word `Weight`?

 [[grep 'Weight' *.dat]]
 <script>